Manhattan: Media

-News

-Manhattan is served by the major New York City daily news publications, including The New York Times, which has won the most Pulitzer Prizes for journalism and is considered the U.S. media's "newspaper of record"; the New York Daily News; and the New York Post, which are all headquartered in the borough.
+Manhattan is served by the major New York City daily news publications, including The New York Times, which has won the most Pulitzer Prizes for journalism and is considered the U.S. media's newspaper of record; the New York Daily News; and the New York Post, which are all headquartered in the borough.
 The nation's largest newspaper by circulation, The Wall Street Journal, is also based in Manhattan.
 Other daily newspapers include AM New York and The Villager.
 The New York Amsterdam News, based in Harlem, is one of the leading Black-owned weekly newspapers in the United States.
 The Village Voice, historically the largest alternative newspaper in the United States, announced in 2017 that it would cease publication of its print edition and convert to a fully digital venture.

-Television, radio, film

 The television industry developed in Manhattan and is a significant employer in the borough's economy.
 The four major American broadcast networks, ABC, CBS, NBC, and Fox, as well as Univision, are all headquartered in Manhattan, as are many cable channels, including CNN, MSNBC, MTV, Fox News, HBO, and Comedy Central.
 In 1971, WLIB became New York City's first Black-owned radio station and began broadcasts geared toward the African-American community in 1949.
 WQHT, also known as Hot 97, claims to be the premier hip-hop station in the United States.
-WNYC, comprising an AM and FM signal, has the largest public radio audience in the nation and is the most-listened to commercial or non-commercial radio station in Manhattan.
-WBAI, with news and information programming, is one of the few socialist radio stations operating in the United States.
+WNYC, broadcasting on both an AM and FM signal, has the largest public radio audience in the nation and is the most-listened to commercial or non-commercial radio station in Manhattan.
+WBAI, owned by the non-profit Pacifica Foundation, broadcasts eclectic music, as well as political news, talk and opinion from a left-leaning viewpoint.

-The oldest public-access television cable TV channel in the United States is the Manhattan Neighborhood Network, founded in 1971, offers eclectic local programming that ranges from a jazz hour to discussion of labor issues to foreign language and religious programming.
-NY1, Time Warner Cable's local news channel, is known for its beat coverage of City Hall and state politics.
+The oldest public-access television cable TV channel in the United States is the Manhattan Neighborhood Network, founded in 1971, offers eclectic local programming that ranges from a jazz hour to discussions of labor issues to foreign language and religious programming.
+NY1, Charter Communications's local news channel, is known for its beat coverage of City Hall and state politics.